 Introducing Alliance Defending Freedom

-Alliance Defending Freedom is a unique legal ministry that advocates for the right of people to freely live out their faith.
+Alliance Defending Freedom is an alliance-building legal organization that advocates for the right of people to freely live out their faith.
 Over the past 19 years, Alliance Defending Freedom has built alliances with thousands of Christian attorneys and hundreds of like-minded organizations to keep the door open for the spread of the Gospel.
 Together, we work tirelessly to accomplish what none of us can do alone: protect and defend YOUR religious freedom.

 For Faith.
 For Justice.